 Actually, like Umeboshi plums made from Ume fruit, there is a traditional Japanese pickle made of Sakura cherry blossoms, which is called “Sakurazuke (桜漬け)” or “Oukazuke (桜花漬け)”.

-Incidentally in the names, both “Sakura (桜)” and “Ouka (桜花)” has the meaning of cherry blossoms, while “Zuke (漬け)” is the Japanese word for pickle.
+Incidentally, in their names, “Sakura (桜)” and “Ouka (桜花)” both have the meaning of “cherry blossom“, while “Zuke (漬け)” stands for “pickle”.

-Sakura-Zuke is made of cherry blossoms that are around three-quarters in bloom, which are pickled in salt or a liquid seasoning made from salt and Ume vinegar.
+Sakura-Zuke is made of cherry blossoms around three-quarters in bloom, which are pickled in salt or a liquid seasoning made from salt and Ume vinegar.

-The salted cherry blossoms can be eaten as they are, but they are often used as a garnish or topping in dishes and drinks, such as Onigiri rice balls, Anpan buns, cakes, cookies, and Sake rice wine.
+The salted cherry blossoms can be eaten as they are, but they are often used as a garnish or topping in dishes and drinks, such as Onigiri rice balls, Anpan buns, cakes, cookies, and sake.

-The basic way to use Sakura-Zuke is very simple: Just put some petals of the pickled cherry blossom on top of some food or drink, and you can enjoy it with a touch of grace.
+The basic way to use Sakura-Zuke is very simple; Just put some petals of the pickled cherry blossom on top of some food or beverage, and you can enjoy it with a touch of grace.

-Lastly, here are 2 representative examples of how to use the salted cherry blossoms.
+Specifically, here are 2 representative examples of how to use Sakurazuke.

 When we Japanese have a formal marriage interview, celebrations, or ceremonies, “Sakura-Yu (桜湯)”, the hot water with Sakura-Zuke pickles, is sometimes prepared.

-Sakura-Zuke is typically used as a garnish in Sake rice wine.
-The Sake is called “Sakurazake (桜酒)”.
+Sakura-Zuke is typically used as a garnish in sake, and the rice wine is called “Sakurazake (桜酒)”.